topher235/royal-grid/tasks.md

     - [ ] Give player options to unlock at this screen
   - [X] Add animation to carousel movement
   - [ ] Add sound to button clicks
+  - [ ] Add sound to carousel movement
   - [X] Connect Rush/Classic buttons to the Game scene with the options set in the GameConfig
   - [X] Extract currency bars into separate scene
   - [X] Load currency into UI from save file